NannyML/nannyml/docs/guides/chunking_your_data.rst

 Underpopulated chunks
 ~~~~~~~~~~~~~~~~~~~~~

-Depending on the selected chunking method and the provided datasets, some chunks may be very small.
+Depending on the selected chunking method and the provided datasets, some chunks may be tiny.
 In fact, they
-might so small that results obtained are governed by noise rather than actual signal.
+might be so small that results obtained are governed by noise rather than actual signal.
 NannyML estimates minimum chunk
 size for the monitored data and model provided (see how in :ref:`deep dive<minimum-chunk-size>`).
 If some of the chunks
 created are smaller than the minimum chunk size, a warning will be raised.
 For example:

 .. code-block:: python

     >>> cbpe = nml.CBPE(model_metadata=md, chunk_period="Q")
-    >>> cbpe.fit(reference_data=df_ref)
+    >>> cbpe.fit(reference_data=df_reference)
-    >>> est_perf = cbpe.estimate(df_ana)
+    >>> est_perf = cbpe.estimate(df_analysis)
     UserWarning: The resulting list of chunks contains 1 underpopulated chunks.
 They contain too few records to be
     statistically relevant and might negatively influence the quality of calculations.
 Please consider splitting
     your data in a different way or continue at your own risk.